maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 * Support for resolving `SequencedCollection/Set/Map` at injection points.
 * Support for registering a `MethodHandle` as a SpEL function.
 * `Validator` factory methods for programmatic validator implementations.
+* `MethodValidationInterceptor` throws `MethodValidationException` subclass of `ConstraintViolationException` with violations adapted to `MessageSource` resolvable codes, and to `Errors` instances for `@Valid` arguments with cascaded violations.
+See [29825](https://github.com/spring-projects/spring-framework/issues/29825), and umbrella issue [30645](https://github.com/spring-projects/spring-framework/issues/30645).

 ### Data Access and Transactions

 * Failed `CompletableFuture` triggers rollback for async transactional method.

+### Web Applications

+Spring MVC and WebFlux now have built-in method validation support for controller method parameters with `@Constraint` annotations.
+That means you no longer need `@Validated` at the controller class level to enable method validation via AOP proxy.
+Built-in method validation is layered on top of the existing argument validation for model attribute and request body arguments.
+The two are more tightly integrated and coordinated, e.g. avoiding cases with double validation.
+See [Upgrading to 6.1](https://github.com/spring-projects/spring-framework/wiki/Upgrading-to-Spring-Framework-6.x#web-applications) for migration details, [29825](https://github.com/spring-projects/spring-framework/issues/29825) for more on the built-in support in M1, and the umbrella issue [30645](https://github.com/spring-projects/spring-framework/issues/30645) for related tasks and feedback.

 ## What's New in Version 6.0